olamelnyk/ToDoAppRealm/README.md

-# TodoAppRealm

-## A todolist app to keep track of all the tasks.

-**Realm** is used as a backend database to store and retrieve data
+# TodoAppRealm is a ToDo app to keep track of the tasks. **Realm** is used as a backend database to store and retrieve data

 ## Setup
 1. Install pods: